 Hearing that the storm is still going strong throughout New York City Aquaman tells Tempest that there are still lives to be saved.
 Tempest tells Aquaman to be sure to keep up with him.
 End of issue.

 Not having much experience reading Aquaman comics I don’t have a firm grasp on what kind of mentor-protégé relationship Aquaman and Tempest had in the past.
 But even with my lack of knowledge on this duo Steve Orlando never made it seem like I was missing out on big character pieces.
-Orlando made sure to write Aquaman: Deep Dives #3 in a way were you immediately recognize that these two have a long history working with each other.
-Through that you get a good understanding of what there relationship once was and where it is when they team-up in this issue.
+Orlando made sure to write Aquaman: Deep Dives #3 in a way where you immediately recognize that these two have a long history working with each other.
+Through that, you get a good understanding of what their relationship once was and where it is when they team up in this issue.

 Having Tempest in a spot where he is not fully confident in his current power level is a good, familiar point, especially for Teen Titans fans.
 Tempest is one of the strongest magic users in the DC Universe.
 The thing that has kept Tempest from being considered on the same level as other magic users like Zatanna is his own confidence.
 We’ve seen many instances where he holds himself back due to the many events he has been through.

 Positioning Tempest in this way opened the door to have Aquaman step into the mentor role again to give his former protégé the confidence he needs.
 Even though he was busy dealing with the serpent and saving people in danger of drowning Aquaman was still aware of how Tempest was holding back.
 This gave Orlando the opportunity to show a different side of Aquaman as we see how he does take being a mentor seriously.